'This Is Not a Crisis. This Is a Long-Term Disaster'

 CCAOSA’s work supporting the Respite Center also continues.
 CEO Fernandez said his team would continue to make trips to McAllen with the disaster-relief truck loaded with donations.
 His next project: working with other faith groups to purchase mobile showers to station outside the Respite Center.

-Next Steps in a Long Journey
+Part Two: Next Steps in a Long Journey

 In San Antonio, ICE contractors drop migrant families off directly at the Greyhound station or San Antonio International Airport, often with ankle monitors and awaiting a court date.
 In response, the Interfaith Welcome Coalition (IWC) formed a sort of mobile respite center.
 Volunteers meet the families at both locations and provide backpacks with clothes, toys, and hygiene supplies.
 The IWC volunteers arrive ahead of the detention transports from Dilley and Karnes detention centers and set up shop in one corner of the airport or bus station waiting room — twice a day, every day.